Frequently Asked Questions

 May I join you for a meal?

-If you know students in OSCA, it’s likely that you’ll get an invitation to a meal.
-If not, don’t hesitate to ask if you can visit their co-op.
-Guests are always welcome, and it doesn’t mean any extra work for co-opers, since they’re already cooking for dozens of people.
-You might want to plan on arriving a little early, so you can get a seat (and a plate) before food is served.
+If you know students in OSCA, it’s likely that you will get an invitation to a meal.
+If not, ask if you can visit their co-op.
+Guests are always welcome!
+But, plan to arrive a little early, so you can get a seat (and a plate) before food is served.
 Feel free to help out with the dishes afterward!
 (Many co-ops have a guest policy of 3 meals = work 1 crew.)

 I Want to Know More!